-- Reciprocal Libraries (includes: Connect NY, the RapidILL group, LVIS, the Capital District Library Council and users of the Empire State Library Network ELD statewide delivery service) -- No charge for standard surface delivery
+- Reciprocal libraries (including: Connect NY, the RapidILL group, Libraries Very Interested In Sharing "LVIS", the Capital District Library Council and users of the Empire State Library Network ELD statewide delivery service) -- No charge for standard surface delivery

-- Additional fees may apply for non-IFM billing
+- All libraries -- Additional fees may apply for non-IFM billing

-- Books - will be shipped via UPS with an invoice enclosed
+- Book shipment.
+Books will be set via the United Parcel Service with an enclosed invoice.

-- Theses containing large scale drawings and/or brittle paper, and supplemental parts, e.g. video and audio excerpts, cannot be duplicated.
+- Theses containing large-scale drawings and/or brittle paper, and/or those having supplemental parts such as video and audio excerpts, cannot be duplicated.

-- A PDF is available at a cost of $35.00, and will be emailed as a downloadable link.
-Libraries will be billed directly or charged via OCLC's IFM system.
+- Theses PDFs are available at a cost of $35.00 per copy.
+PDFs will be sent via email as a downloadable file.
+Users will be billed directly or charged via OCLC’s IFM system.

-- Delinquent loans are subject to billing, including separate billing and processing fees.
-Processing fees are not automatically waived upon return of items
+Delinquent ConnectNY loaned materials are subject to separate billing and processing fees.
+Processing fees are not automatically waived upon return of the delinquent items.

-- Users with outstanding bills or overdues will be blocked by the system and will need to contact the Folsom or Architecture Service Desk to resolve the issue
+The ConnectNY system will block access to any users with outstanding bills or overdue charges.
+Those individuals will need to contact the Folsom or Architecture Service Desk to resolve outstanding issues.